OpenSkyLabOpenSkyLab

 Focuser Panel

-Focuser control with absolute position readout, step-based movement (in/out), and temperature compensation.
+Focuser control with absolute position readout, step-based movement, and temperature compensation.
 Autofocus routine with V-curve analysis and configurable step size.
-Displays HFR (Half-Flux Radius) graph to visualize focus quality over multiple positions.

 Screenshot: Focuser Panel